Smolensky District, Smolensk Oblast: Transportation

 The city of Smolensk is fully surrounded by Smolensky District, and all communications to Smolensk run through the district.

 The railway connecting Moscow and Minsk runs through the district passing Smolensk.
 In Smolensk, another railway to Vitebsk and further with Daugavpils via Rudnya branches off north-west.
-East of Smolensk, two more railway lines branch off: One runs south to Bryansk via Roslavl, and another onr runs north to Prechistoye.
+East of Smolensk, two more railway lines branch off: One runs south to Bryansk via Roslavl, and another one runs north to Prechistoye.
 The railway line to Prechistoye does not have passenger traffic, all other lines do.

 The M1 highway connecting Moscow with the state border between Russia and Belarus crosses the district from east to west bypassing Smolensk from the north.
 The R133 highway to Demidov, Velizh, and Nevel branches off north in Olsha.
 The R120 highway continues north to Rudnya and further across the border to Vitebsk, and south to Roslavl and Bryansk.
 The R135 highway runs from Smolensk to the southwest to Krasny and continues across the border to Orsha.

 The Dnieper is navigable within the district, however, there is no organized navigation.